caterada/spatula/README.md

-##spatula app
+## spatula app

 Description:
 spatula is an app designed to look up recipes that return the user back a list of recipes with their images and descriptions.
 Users can then click on the image to check the instructions, ingredients and equipment necessary, and nutrition facts of the recipe.
 I wanted to create this app since I enjoy cooking, and I often have trouble deciding what to cook.
+The app is using api data from [spoonacular](https://spoonacular.com/food-api).

 ![embedded screenshot of spatula app](images/spatula-preview.png)